The purpose of this site is to function as an

 When using a doorway as the point of entry, the path of least resistance is

-inward he plans to move away from the hinges.
-If the door opens outward, he
+inward the operator plans to move away from the hinges.
+If the door opens

-movement.
-The point of using this technique is to get the first man into the
+direction of movement.
+The point of using this technique is to get the first

-room as quickly as possible to allow him to clear the "fatal funnel" quickly
+man into the room as quickly as possible to allow him to clear the "fatal

-and allow the rest of the team to make a smoother entry rather than keep
+funnel" rapidly, allowing the rest of the team to make a smooth entry rather

 Immediate threat

-Another method is to allow the first man to pick his direction based on
+Another method is to allow operator ❶ to pick his direction based on

 immediate threat.
-The partner then takes the opposite side of the room.
+His partner then takes the opposite side of the room.
 This

 can only be done once the assault has been initiated.